DonnyP/hello-world/README.md

 # hello-world
 First repository
-This is Donny P, following the gihub tutorial.
+This is Donny P, following the github tutorial.
 Blue Jays game last night was great!